-Software as a Service (SaaS) is a rapidly growing market, with many businesses utilizing it to offer their services to a huge global audience and maximize profits.
+Software as a Service (SaaS) is a rapidly growing market, with many businesses utilizing it to offer their software services to a huge global audience and maximize profits.
 SaaS has revolutionized how businesses meet consumer needs and the traditional structure of a company has changed entirely.
 It’s a unique industry that provides a whole host of benefits, both to businesses and clients, but this new way of working does bring with it a few difficulties.

-HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand the SaaS company valuation as we have witnessed many companies raise equity or exit in the last 5 years.
+HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand how to value a SaaS company as we have witnessed many companies raise equity or exit in the last 5 years.
 The exits have been a combination of strategic sales and private equity recaps and have provided us an effective way to benchmark private SaaS valuation multiples against public SaaS company data.

 If you’re the owner of growing SaaS startups, you know what it takes to build it into a successful enterprise—and chances are you’ve wondered how much your business is worth.
 When arriving at an accurate valuation of a given SaaS business, an established M&A advisor will take dozens of factors into consideration in order to take a holistic view of the business.

 In this piece, we walk through the basics of valuing SaaS businesses, with a specific focus on areas where owner intervention can positively impact the value of the business.

 Before you begin the SaaS valuation process, you need to first look at the differences between SDE, EBITDA margin, Revenue and understand your future cash flow and decide which is right for your business depending on your size and growth.